BizSmart & Aspiring Young Entrepreneurs Lead the Great Product Innovation Revolution!

 The best part is that Teen Invention Teams will help real businesses on the “Bounce-Back” invent new ways of connecting with loyal customers, reach out to new ones to provide imaginative service innovations and even invent new products.

 We sense a new surge of optimism, and people ready to get to work.
 So starting May 21st will be the world premier of the 1st online real world design competition for teens called the “BizSmart Challenge”.
 It is an engaging and fun online portal for young people to give back, help out, and do something meaningful for their community and themselves.
 Small business CEOs and owners will present actual, practical & robust virtual design challenges for the next generation of idea makers and world shakers to solve now.
 As Steve Jobs once said: “To Put a Ding in the Universe”.

-All new BizSmart Challenges will be featured every two weeks.
-You can nominate a business you know and love to become a next Comeback Business Challenge.
-And, yes, a business can self-nominate.
-This six-day, fast cycle experience concludes with a live, virtual design competition mentored & juried by young rising stars at the top companies like Amazon, Adobe and Intel.
-All teen teams will receive a professional digital rendering of their idea ready to add to their college achievement portfolio.
+Come back often, to watch for new BizSmart Challenges to be featured.
+You can nominate a business you know.
+And yes, a business can self-nominate.
+The virtual challenge will happen at various times throughout the year.
+The workshop is six days and concludes with a virtual design competition mentored and juried by executives and young rising stars at the top companies like Amazon, Adobe and Intel.
+All teen teams will receive professional digital rendering of their idea ready to add to their college achievement portfolio.

-We have been inspiring young idea makers worldwide for 14 years.
-As we lift off with the first-of-its-kind virtual entrepreneurship experience, we are very grateful for your dedication to the mission of inspiring the next generation of young entrepreneurs with Zest, Optimism and Grit.
+We have been inspiring young idea makers worldwide for more than 15 years.
+Our virtual entrepreneurship experience is possible because of the great advisors, mentors, and executives of great companies who have shared their experience, time, and talent with us to inspire the next generation of young entrepreneurs with Zest, Optimism and Grit.